-This article is not intended to provide all the resources & information regarding the Post 9/11 GI Bill.
-Instead, I figured I would tell my story of how I set my children up for the GI Bill to provide an example of how it could be done.
-For a more comprehensive view of the ins & outs of the GI Bill program, I’ve included links to some of the better resources that I’ve seen.
+This article is not intended to provide all the resources and information about the Post-9/11 GI Bill.
+It’s my story about how I set up my children for the GI Bill to provide an example of how it can be done.
+For a more comprehensive view of the GI Bill program, I’ve included links to some resources.

 My GI Bill Story

-When the Post 9/11 GI Bill was signed into law in 2008, one of the first things that I did was review the Navy’s instructions for transferring my GI Bill benefits to my children.
-At the time, one of the stipulations was that I had to agree to an additional 4 years & sign a Page 13 (Administrative Remarks) that started the clock.
-I knew that I was planning to retire, but I wanted to start the clock as soon as possible so I did not have that hanging over my head.
+When the Post-9/11 GI Bill was signed into law in 2008, I reviewed the Navy’s instructions for transferring my GI Bill benefits to my children.
+At the time, I had to agree to an additional four years of service and sign a Page 13 (Administrative Remarks) to start the clock.
+I was planning to retire, so I wanted to start the clock as soon as possible so that I didn’t have that hanging over my head.

-In my opinion, this turned out to be a stroke of fortune, as I’ve talked with several of my colleagues at other commands who were burned because the paperwork wasn’t routed properly (probably a shock, since the military is known for making sure the paperwork doesn’t get lost, right?).
+This turned out to be a stroke of fortune, as several of my colleagues at other commands were burned because the paperwork wasn’t routed properly.
 In one case, a shipmate had to postpone his retirement because he reached the 20-year mark before he realized that his paperwork got lost, and the time he was tracking did not count.

 Note: If you do not plan to use all of the benefits yourself, you should apply for transferability as soon as possible, even if you haven’t decided which of your beneficiaries will receive the GI Bill benefit.
 Also, monitor your status at milConnect, and use this as the reference to keep on top of your responsible administration office.
 Starting the clock is the most important thing, especially if the benefits change in the future.

-Once we took care of the service obligation, Tania and I decided to think about how we would use the benefit.
-She was planning to go back to school, so we had to decide whether to use some of the benefit for her or to use it all for the kids.
+Once we took care of the service obligation, Tania and I thought about how we would use the benefit.
+She was planning to go back to school, so we had to decide whether to use some of the benefit for her or to use it all for the children.
 In the end, we decided not to use the GI Bill for her coursework.
 We determined that we would get more bang for the buck by waiting to transfer to the children because:

 - Tania’s coursework was at a community college.
-We figured that we could budget the cost of her coursework & save the tuition payment for our kids, who would likely use it for a 4-year college.
+We could budget the cost of her coursework and save the tuition payment for our children, who would likely use it for a four-year college.

-- Since I was still on active duty, she would not be entitled to the housing stipend, since she was my dependent.
-Again, we think that our kids would benefit more if they end up going to a college where they need to pay for housing on their own.
+- Since I was still on active duty, as my dependent, she would not be entitled to the housing stipend.
+Our children would benefit more if they end up going to a college where they need to pay for housing on their own.

-Note: If you have more than one possible decision to make, try to determine how much value you will get from each choice, then choose the option that gives you the best ‘bang for the buck.’
+Note: Try to determine how much value you will get from each option, and then choose the one that gives you the best bang for the buck.

-Since our children are 11, 7 & 7 (twins), having made these decisions in advance means that there’s not a whole lot we’re going to do regarding the GI Bill in the near future.
-However, we do plan to keep an eye on changes & have frank discussions with our children about college planning so they have realistic expectations on getting the most value.
-My grandmother did a great job of setting me up for college success, which is captured in this video interview with fellow financial planner Holly Thomas here.
-Below, I’ve outlined how the GI Bill complements the rest of our college savings, and how that would play out if our children chose to go to community college, then transfer to a Florida public school.
+Since our children are 7, 7 (twins) and 11 making these decisions in advance meant we didn’t have much to about the GI Bill in the near future.
+However, we will keep an eye on changes and have frank discussions with our children about college planning so they have realistic expectations.
+My grandmother did a great job of setting me up for college success, which is captured in this video interview with financial planner Holly Thomas here.
+Below, I’ve outlined how the GI Bill complements the rest of our college savings, and how that would play out if our children chose to go to community college, and then transfer to a Florida public school.